 Finding a donor

 Your doctor can test your brothers or sisters if you have them to see if they are a match.
 Or they can search national and international databases to try to find an unrelated match.
 They see how many particular proteins on the surface of the cells match yours.
 This is called tissue typing or HLA matching.
-HLA stands for human leucocyte antigen.
+HLA stands for human leukocyte antigen.

 Having your own stem cells (autologous stem cell transplant)